-- My classmate who got higher skills with whom we shared sketching and design points.
+- My classmate who got higher skills with whom we shared the same table in sketching class to discuss techniques and design points.

 - Painters, sculptors…